Everything must change is not a book for you if your theology is comfortable and settled.

 Brian McLaren drives home the point.
 We haven't been saved simply for pie in the sky by'm bye.
 He saved us so we can make a difference.
 Starting with Believers, everything must change.

 Everything!
 And the sad fact is that Christians are proving just as resistant to change as the World is.
 The prosperity gospel has convinced so many of us that God wants us to have more and more.
 Greed is insidious.
 Less is more is a relic, pagan mystic philosophy.

-Christians should be leading the way to use solar powered generators and wind turbines, designing new technology that makes cars more efficient, for that matter driving smaller vehicles.
+Christians should be leading the way in using a solar powered generator and wind turbines, designing new technology that makes cars more efficient, for that matter driving smaller vehicles.
 Have you considered one that is powered entirely by batteries, and generally leaves a much smaller carbon footprint.

 Christians should be at the forefront of recycling, using less resources and being the creative people in God's world who are making it all happen; you and me.

 Does it eat you too when you look in the kitchen drawer and find about 15 chargers, 14 of which are derelict.
 Each time you upgrade your mobile you find they've change the plug fitting, so you're forced to buy yet another charger.
 Greed is the name of the game.

 So you have to buy Sony, and you have to buy yet another battery size, and yet another charger.
 I like their cameras but I will not buy another.
 The greed of the company has got to me.
 That is assuming that Canon, Nikon and Olympus are different.
 They probably are not.